daneholmes/MTG4WP/readme.md

 License:           GPL-3.0-only
 License URI:       https://www.gnu.org/licenses/gpl-3.0.html

-A plugin for displaying Magic: The Gathering cards on WordPress.
+A plugin for displaying Magic: The Gathering cards on WordPress as Gutenberg Blocks.

 ## Description